Product Description

 Choose from a selection of high-quality materials, each crafted to withstand the elements and maintain its vibrant colors:

-- Nylon: Our Nylon fabric goes by many names; Durawavez, Endura-Nylon, Perm-Nyl, or simply Nylon.
-Our Heavy-Duty Commercial Grade Dupont Solarmax material with Sunscreen.
-The best nylon on the market with embroidered stars (appliqued above 8’ x 12’) and sewn stripes!
-Perfect for flying outdoors, our 200-denier fabric allows for flyability in light breezes and the durable Lock Stitching extends the flags life longer than printed or even chain stitched flags.
-The quick drying of nylon allows for longer color retention!
-Typical life of our nylon flags is between 8-10 months before tattering and fading.
+- Nylon: Our Nylon fabric goes by many names: Durawavez, Endura-Nylon, Perm-Nyl, or simply Nylon.
+Made from Heavy-Duty Commercial Grade Dupont Solarmax material with Sunscreen, this is the best nylon on the market, featuring an embroidered star (appliqued on flags larger than 8’ x 12’).
+Perfect for outdoor use, the 200-denier fabric ensures excellent flyability in light breezes (approximately 5-6 MPH), while durable lock stitching extends the flag's life far beyond printed or chain-stitched options.
+The quick-drying properties of nylon enhance color retention, keeping the flag vibrant for longer.
+Typical life of our nylon flags is between 8-10 months before tattering or fading.

-- Extra Tough: Our Extra Toughs are perfect for those high wind areas where most flags will take a beating!
-Made using a 2-ply 100% polyester bunting; the open weave construction reduces wind resistance, increasing flag life.
-Each batch of fabric undergoes rigorous testing to ensure every flag has the highest tolerance to bleeding, fraying, and tearing.
-Our Extra Toughs have the same look and feel as a cotton flag, but with the added durability!
-All of our flags feature the lock stitch as opposed to chain stitching, which only adds to the strength of the polyester.
-Typical life of our Extra Toughs is between 10-12 months average; Eagle Mountain does advise that you take down your flag in bad weather conditions and if wind speeds reach over 30 mph.
+- Extra Tough: Perfect for high-wind areas where most flags take a beating, our Extra Tough flags are crafted using a 2-ply 100% polyester bunting.
+The open weave construction reduces wind resistance, increasing flag life.
+Each batch of fabric undergoes rigorous testing to ensure the highest tolerance to bleeding, fraying, and tearing.
+Extra Tough flags have the same look and feel as cotton but with added durability.
+All flags feature a lock stitch instead of chain stitching, adding to the strength of the polyester.
+With a typical life of 10-12 months on average, they are ideal for harsh conditions.
+These flags require a minimum 12 MPH wind speed to lift.
+Eagle Mountain advises taking down your flag in bad weather or when wind speeds exceed 30 MPH.

 - Cotton: These cotton flags are beautiful and decorative!
 Made from 2 Ply Cotton Bunting, these flags have rich and vibrant color.
 Flags like these are normally used decoratively indoors or will be flown during a special occasion.
 Eagle Mountain does not recommend flying a cotton flag outside for an extended period of time.
 Cotton flags tend to react adversely to weather conditions; shrinking and fading are the most notable when being flown outdoors for such a length of time.
 These beautiful flags have a timeless look and can turn any Flag Day grill into even more of special occasion.
 All of our cotton flags feature sewn stripes and embroidered stars.
 All of our light-weight cotton flags have a canvas header sewn to the flag with 2 brass grommets.